 I believe corner balls are easier to play than closer and far balls.
-Waldner, after looping, makes the opponent to come closer, then again far (smashes more, top-spins, too), then closer, and then, for the winner!
+Waldner, after looping, makes the opponent come closer, then again far (smashes more, top-spins, too), then closer, and then, for the winner!
 And if the ball still is on the table, the rally continues.
 He is the player, who has the biggest use of drop shots.

-I think Waldner’s backhand is definitely the weapon here, his forehand appears much less consistent and much weaker than we would have seen in the past and his forehand pivot is very slow, he gets caught out occasionally.
+I think Waldner’s backhand is the weapon here, his forehand appears much less consistent and much weaker than we would have seen in the past and his forehand pivot is very slow, he gets caught out occasionally.

 Of course, we also see Waldner throw in a couple of chop blocks which go down well.
-Chop blocking requires very precise timing and bat angle in order to get the ball on the table and ensure that it is heavy backspin.
+Chop blocking requires very precise timing and bat angle to get the ball on the table and ensure that it is heavy backspin.

 Watching the game shows how important great control can be and a great analytical mind can make use of simple tactics to beat a faster and more agile opponent.